raywu60kg/tensorflow-project-demo/README.md

 2. An API Server inside the `api/` folder;
 3. Files for deployment such as Dockerfile and docker-compose.yml;
 4. Documentations in the `docs/` folder; and
-5. Some necessary scripts in `scripts/` folder.
+5. Some necessary scripts in `scripts/` folder; and
+6. Configurations, included hyperparameters space in `config.py`.

 In the tensorflow part, I used very powerful tools: